-Microbial Results Highest # Positive in a Month MCL MCLG Violation Possible Source of Contamination Total Coliform Bacteria 0 1 0 No Naturally present in the environment
+Microbial Results Highest # Positive in a Month Total # Pos- itive MCL MCLG Violation Possible Source of Contamination Total Coliform 0 0 1 0 No Naturally present in the environment Fecal coliform-E.coli n/a 0 0 No Human and animal fecal waste

-Compliance with the Fecal Coliform/E.Coli MCL is determined upon additional testing.
+^{}Compliance with the Fecal Coliform/E.Coli MCL is determined upon additional testing.

-Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used to indicate that other, potentially harmful bacteria may be present.
-Your water source is tested monthly and has been found to be free of these contaminants.
+Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful bacteria may be present.

-Lead & Copper Date(s) Collected 90 th Percentile of Sample Action Level MCLG # of Sites sampled # of Sites Above Action Level Exceeds Action Level?
-Possible Source of Contamination Lead (ppb) 2017 ND 15 0 5 0 No Corrosion of household plumbing systems Copper (ppm) 0.07 1.3 1.3 No Corrosion of household plumbing systems
+Lead & Copper Date(s) Collected 90 th Percentile of Sample Action Level MCLG # of Sites sampled Ahove Exceeds Action Level?
+Possible Source of Contamination Lead (ppb) 2020 0 15 0 11 0 No Corrosion of household plumbing systems Copper (ppm) 0.012 1.3 1.3 No Corrosion of household plumbing systems